Last updated November 2025

 Yes — under Florida law, you can be arrested for DUI even if your vehicle isn’t moving.
-The key concept is “actual physical control,” which means having the ability to operate the vehicle, regardless of whether you were driving at the time officers arrived.
+The key concept is “actual physical control”: having the ability to operate the vehicle, whether or not you were driving when officers arrived.

-🚓 What Does “Actual Physical Control” Mean?
+π What Does “Actual Physical Control” Mean?

 Florida courts define “actual physical control” as: